zioalex/Public/Docs/Remove_the_DRM_protection_from_an_epub_file.md

+# Software Version
+Tested with calibre 2.78.0 on Gentoo
+Tested with calibre 3.3.0 on Sabayon

+Not working calibre 3.8.0 on Sabayon

 # Why Do I need to remove it?
 Because I want to read book legally borrowed from a library on the Amazon Kindle.
 Unfortunately it doesn't support ADE DRM content.